wnstnb/ai-sdk-chat-mml/prds/blocknote_implementation.md

     *   Explanation of the AI's role in interacting with a BlockNote editor.
     *   Description of the `Block`, `InlineContent`, and `PartialBlock` JSON structures.
     *   Explanation of the provided context: `editorDocument`, `currentBlockId`, `selectedBlockIds`.
-    *   Instructions on how to prioritize block identification: explicit IDs > cursor/selection context > content description (with clarification on failure).
+    *   Instructions on block identification priority.
-    *   Instructions on how to differentiate between read/evaluate requests and modify/insert requests.
+    *   Instructions on differentiating read vs. modify requests.
-    *   Specification of the required output format (`ApiResponse` structure, noting that `chatResponse` is for streaming text and `editorUpdates` will be generated for appending if needed).
+    *   **Specification of the required output format:** A text response, optionally ending with embedded `editorUpdates` JSON between `[EDITOR_UPDATES_START]` and `[EDITOR_UPDATES_END]` markers if modifications are required.
-    *   Instruction for graceful failure: If the AI cannot confidently fulfill a modification request (e.g., ambiguous target, cannot generate valid operations), it should explain the issue clearly in the `chatResponse` and *not* generate an `editorUpdates` field.
+    *   Instruction for graceful failure: If the AI cannot confidently fulfill a modification request, it should explain the issue clearly in the text response and *not* include the JSON markers or block.
-*   **Few-Shot Examples (Optional but Recommended):** Include examples demonstrating requests related to selection ("bold the selected text"), cursor position ("insert below this block"), and content description ("find the heading 'Conclusion' and add..."), showing the expected `editorUpdates` structure using block IDs.
-Also include examples of failure messages.
+*   **Few-Shot Examples (Optional but Recommended):** Include examples showing requests and the expected *full text response*, including the embedded JSON block with markers when appropriate.
+Also include examples of failure messages without the JSON block.

 ### 3.4.
 Handling Streaming and Editor Updates

-*   **Challenge:** The AI SDK's `streamText` function primarily streams text tokens.
-We need to deliver the structured `editorUpdates` JSON after the AI has finished processing, without sacrificing chat stream responsiveness.
+*   **Challenge:** We need to stream text immediately while also delivering structured `editorUpdates` data if generated.
-*   **Solution:** Utilize the AI SDK's data stream capabilities (`DataStream` and utilities like `experimental_appendData`).
+*   **Solution:** Utilize the AI SDK's `streamText` function combined with `StreamData` for appending.
-    *   **Backend:** Initiate the response using `streamText`.
-After the AI finishes generating its full response (including determining any necessary `editorUpdates`), use the SDK's tools to append the `editorUpdates` JSON array as a distinct data object to the end of the stream before finalizing the response.
+    *   **Backend:** Uses `streamText`.
+Returns `result.toDataStreamResponse({ data })` promptly.
+Asynchronously awaits the full text, parses the embedded JSON (between markers), validates it, and appends the `editorUpdates` array to the `StreamData` object.
-    *   **Frontend:** Use the `ai/react` hook (`useChat`) which handles both streamed text and appended data.
-Display streamed text as it arrives.
-After the stream completes, check the hook's `data` property (or equivalent) for the appended `editorUpdates` array.
-If present, parse and apply the updates to the BlockNote editor.
+    *   **Frontend:** Uses the `ai/react` hook (`useChat`).
+Displays streamed text as it arrives.
+After the stream completes for a message, checks the hook's `data` property on that message for the appended `editorUpdates` array.
+If present, parses and applies the updates to the BlockNote editor.

 ### 3.5.
 Basic Error Handling (V1)

 *   **Goal:** Provide basic resilience against common issues without implementing complex recovery mechanisms initially.
 *   **Backend Responsibilities:**
+    *   Handle potential errors during JSON parsing of the extracted string.
-    *   Perform basic validation on AI-generated `editorUpdates` before appending (e.g., check if it's an array if expected).
+    *   Perform basic validation on the parsed JSON (e.g., using Zod schema check).
-    *   If validation fails or `editorUpdates` are missing when expected, do not append data.
+    *   If parsing/validation fails or markers are missing, do not append data.
-    *   Rely on the AI's prompted graceful failure message in the `chatResponse` to inform the user.
+    *   Rely on the AI's prompted graceful failure message in the text response.
-    *   Log backend errors (e.g., AI output parsing issues) for debugging.
+    *   Log backend errors (parsing issues, AI output format errors).
 *   **Frontend Responsibilities:**
     *   Check for presence and basic type (array) of `editorUpdates` in appended stream data.
     *   Wrap individual `editor[update.operation](...update.args);` calls in `try...catch` blocks during processing.